OsasAnalyst/Shipping-Performance-Optimization-for-an-E-commerce-Brand/README.md

-# 🚚📦 Shipping Performance Optimization for a DTC E-commerce Brand
+# 🚚📦 Shipping Performance Optimization for an E-commerce Brand

 ## Executive Summary